ShenggengLin/MATT-DDI/README.md

 2. Data

 Two datasets are used in this work.
 The first data set can be downloaded from https://github.com/ShenggengLin/MDF-SA-DDI/event.zip.
-The second data set is available from https://github.com/ShenggengLin/MDF-SA-DDI/df_extraction_cleanxiaoyu50.zip and https://github.com/ShenggengLin/MDF- SA - DDI/drug_information_del_noDDIxiaoyu50.zip to download.
+The second data set is available from https://github.com/ShenggengLin/MDF-SA-DDI/df_extraction_cleanxiaoyu50.zip and https://github.com/ShenggengLin/MDF-SA-DDI/drug_information_del_noDDIxiaoyu50.zip to download.

 3. train and test